Colombian Marta Granados has been missing in Mexico for more than 60 days

 However, and despite the opinion of other experts, the Missing Persons Prosecutor assures that Marta left the ranch by her own means.
 However, that May 14 was the first time that the woman visited Las Rusias and, for those who know the area, it is impossible to leave the land without having known it beforehand.

 “According to its work, this state government agency completely rules out investigating the commission of a crime, that is, it completely rules out opening other lines of investigation.
-Now, the continuity of these actions by the Office of the Missing Persons Prosecutor depends, entirely , from the receipt of the expert opinion of the leading anthropologist of the procedure known as Reconstruction of the facts, who commented, at the end of it, that it was not possible to leave the Las Rusias ranch without the help of someone familiar with the area”, says a statement that regularly reports on the fate of Marta.
+Now, the continuity of these actions by the Office of the Disappeared Persons Prosecutor depends, entirely, on receiving the expert opinion of the leading anthropologist of the investigation known as Reconstruction of the facts, who commented, at the end of it, that it was not possible to leave the Las Rusias ranch without the help of someone familiar with the area.”, says a statement that regularly reports on the fate of Marta.

 But they also remember that no one knew of Marta’s presence in the area, except for the ranch owner and his foreman.